koolphp/koolreport/README.md

 2. Export to report to PDF and other formats
 3. Build market to push
     1. Connection to various datasources
-    2. Data processing focus on: data cleaning, data analytics, data mining tecnique
+    2. Data processing focus on: data cleaning, data analytics, data mining techniques
     3. More widgets to visualize data
-4. Build GUI for non technical users
+4. Build GUI for non-technical users
 5. Build ecosystem to handle big-data

 # Author